discourse-network/discourse-network.github.io/_posts/2026-09-23-DisCouRSE-launches-free-leadership-programme-dRTP.md

 The programmes will combine **in-person and online delivery**, providing opportunities to learn collaboratively while developing connections with other dRTP leaders across the community.

-The syllabus is aligned with management and leadership skills identified in the **DIRECT framework**, supporting participants to develop skills that can be applied directly to their professional roles.
+The syllabus is aligned with management and leadership skills identified in the [DIRECT framework](https://directframework.com/), supporting participants to develop skills that can be applied directly to their professional roles.

 The programmes will be delivered in partnership with two experienced organisations: **Advance HE** and **MY Consultants**.